Khaled-Mahmmoud/MyCompetitiveProgramming/Graph/Graph Problems/C _  Maximum number of edges removed.md

 }
 ```

-To remove edges for the graph
+To remove edges from the graph

 ```cpp
 void dfs(int u)